iCharlieAraiza/reactc/README.md

 Exercise repository for the React course.

 #Status
-Current config is working now
+Current config is working no

+Added a SSH connection